Sunday, 2 December 2012

 7. Insulate your water pipes.

-It's easy and inexpensive to insulate your water pipes with pre-slit foam pipe insulation.
+insulate your water pipes with pre-slit foam pipe insulation.
 You'll get hot water faster plus avoid wasting water while it heats up.

 8. Take shorter showers.